Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Related Work

 \subsection{Multimodal Fusion Mechanisms in SE}

-In software engineering, multimodal fusion mechanisms have evolved from simple concatenation to attention-based interaction.
-Early work often adopted feature concatenation~\cite{wang2016automatically,russell2018automated}, directly combining vectors from different modalities and feeding them into a classifier.
-While simple, this strategy cannot explicitly model nonlinear cross-modal interactions and is sensitive to low-quality modality features.
+In the field of software engineering, multimodal fusion mechanisms have mainly evolved from ``simple concatenation'' to ``attention-based interaction''.
+Early works adopted feature concatenation strategies \cite{wang2016automatically,russell2018automated}, directly concatenating feature vectors from different modalities before feeding them into a classifier.
+While simple, this approach cannot handle nonlinear interactions between modalities and is highly susceptible to interference from low-quality modal features.

-More recent studies favor cross-attention to dynamically aggregate information~\cite{wan2019multi,tao2023vulnerability}.
-Although more flexible than concatenation, existing attention mechanisms primarily compute weights based on local similarity between features.
-This content-driven interaction has an inherent limitation: it lacks an explicit mechanism to distinguish which feature directions are truly important for the downstream classification task.
-When the graph modality is highly redundant or noisy, similarity-based attention may overemphasize redundant information that overlaps semantically with the primary modality, while overlooking complementary subspaces that would improve the decision boundary.
+Recent studies tend to use cross-attention mechanisms to dynamically aggregate information \cite{wan2019multi,tao2023vulnerability}.
+Although these methods are more flexible than concatenation, existing attention mechanisms primarily compute weights based on local similarity between features.
+This content-driven interaction has inherent limitations: it cannot distinguish which feature directions are truly important for the final classification task.
+When faced with highly redundant or noisy graph modalities, similarity-based attention may overly focus on redundant information that overlaps semantically with the primary modality, while overlooking the truly complementary subspaces that can improve the decision boundary.